leaninnovationlabs/dmcp/docs/manual/connect-mcp-clients.md

 3. **Scale your setup** - Add more tools and datasources
 4. **Integrate with workflows** - Connect to other MCP servers

 Your DMCP setup is now complete!
-You can start using AI assistants to interact with your databases through natural language.
+You can start using AI assistants to interact with your data sources through natural language.